tati-micheletti/tutorials/README.md

 # Tutorials for BAM Folks

+## What is this?
 A place to store tutorials, scripts, and documentation for steps that most BAM Team Members will need at some point.

 Each tutorial below explains a particular data processing/analysis step in the [overall BAM Modelling Workflow](https://github.com/borealbirds/tutorials/blob/master/overall-bam-modelling-workflow/README.md).

-**If you have a new tutorial to share with the group, do the following:**
+**BAM Team Members: If you have a new tutorial to share with the group, do the following:**

 1. check if the tutorial exists
     * if yes: contact the person who last committed to it and then work out how to improve it